mohanish12/pythonScripts/README.md

 The script contains a function called sufficient_inventory which takes three parameters- a list of instances of InventoryItem representing the current inventory, an item name (a string) and a desired quantity (an integer).
 The function returns true if the below two conditions are met:-
 - There exists an instance of InventoryItem in the list whose name matches the the item name parameter.
 - The quantity associated with that instance is larger than the desired quantity.

+## Uno.py
+The script containes a function called check_uno_winner which takes one parameter- a tuple with at least two integers but up to 8